We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 return inorder(node.left) + [node.val] + inorder(node.right)

-# Helper function to construct a balanced BST from sorted array
+# Recursively build balanced BST from the sorted list.

 return None